shny-scott/rb3-pc/pages/english/troubleshooting/teleprob.md

 # Problematic Items

-Below are equipable items which are documented to have issues with visual glitches.
-Avoid these items if you don't want to have visual teleporting glitches.
+Below are equipable items which are documented to have issues with visual glitches in the vanilla game.
+Avoid these items or install the above patch if you don't want to have visual teleporting glitches.

 ## Microphones